peterdemin/pip-compile-multi/README.rst

 It's a perfect time to run all the tests and make sure, that updates were backward compatible enough for your needs.
 More often than I'd like in big projects, it's not so.

 Let's say new version of ``pylint`` dropped support of old Python version, that you still need to support.
-Than you open ``test.in`` and soft-pin it with descriptive comment:
+Than you open ``local.in`` and soft-pin it with descriptive comment:

 .. code-block::

-    $ cat requirements/test.in
+    $ cat requirements/local.in
-    -r base.in
+    -r test.in
     prospector
     pylint<1.8  # Newer versions dropped support for Python 2.4
     flake8
-    mock
-    six

 I know, this example is made up.
 But you get the idea.
 That re-run ``pip-compile-multi`` to compile new ``test.txt`` and check new set.